gaseri/website/docs/en/tutorials/gromacs/index.md

 ## Prerequisites

 I assume you have some working knowledge of the command line (*e.g.*, bash).
-Specifically, you should know how to make directories, change into them, edit text files, and download files to your system.
+Specifically, you should know how to make directories, change your current directory into them, edit text files, and download files to your system.
 When you see a `$` or `>` this is the prompt on the command line and indicates you should type the text following it.
 If the command line is new to you, consider searching for a tutorial.